Vespa (horse): 1833: four-year-old season

 Vespa remained in training as a four-year-old and began her third season at Newmarket's Craven meeting on 15 April.
 Contesting the Oatlands Stakes a handicap race over the two-mile "Ditch In" course, she started at odds of 8/1 and won from the Duke of Portland's horse Trustee, with the unplaced horses including the Oaks and Ascot Gold Cup winner Galata.
 At the next Newmarket meeting, Vespa was moved up in distance to run in a King's Plate for female horses over the three and a half mile Round Course.
 Ridden by Jem Chapple she defeated her two opponents, Chantilly and Revelry very easily ("almost in a canter").
 On 15 May Vespa was entered for the Jockey Club Plate, a race over the four mile Beacon Course which was restricted to horses owned by members of the Jockey Club.
 When no other horses appeared to oppose her, Vespa was allowed to walk over the course to claim the prize.

 Vespa's winning run ended at the Newmarket July meeting where she was ridden by Jem Robinson and started odds-on favourite for a £50 weight-for-age race over the Ditch-In course.
 Robinson left his challenge very late and despite finishing very strongly the filly was beaten a head by the Duke of Rutland's Amadillo, a three-year-old colt.
 In July, Vespa raced away from Newmarket for the first time since her Oaks win when he was sent to Chelmsford Racecourse in Essex.
 Her objective was a King's Plate run in a series of two-mile heats, with the prize going to the first horse to win twice.
 She won the first heat against her rival Infatuation, and claimed the prize when her opponent was withdrawn from the second heat.

 Stud record

 Vespa was sold to Count József Hunyady de Kéthely in October 1834 and exported to Hungary.
 She never returned and none of her foals were recorded by the British General Stud Book.

 Pedigree

+^ Vespa is inbred 5S x 5S x 5S x 4D x 4D to the stallion Herod, meaning that he appears fifth generation thrice (via Fenwick's Herod mare, Highflyer, and Calash)^ on the sire side of his pedigree and fourth generation twice on the dam side of his pedigree.

+^ Vespa is inbred 5S x 5S x 4D to the stallion Eclipse, meaning that he appears fifth generation twice (via King Fergus and Saltram)^ on the sire side of his pedigree and fourth generation once on the dam side of his pedigree.